janbiedermann/opal-devtools/README.md

 - `yarn run production_build` for a minified build

 or
-- `yarn run debug_build` to include source maps for debugging.
+- `yarn run debug_build` to include source maps for debugging, webpack will continue running and rebuild on file changes.

 For Chrome:
 - in Chrome extensions, turn on developer mode